Economy of Manchester: Technology

-Manchester is the only city in the UK to offer next generation fibre optic broadband speeds up to 200Mbit/s, and serves as a testbed for new technologies.
+Manchester is the only city in the UK to offer next generation fibre optic broadband speeds up to 200 Mbit/s, and serves as a testbed for new technologies.
 In MediaCityUK, download speeds reach 10 gigabits/second.
 Being at a central location in the UK, all primary telecom carriers and fibre optic networks converge through Manchester, making it a principal access point for the North of England.
 MaNAP - Manchester Network Access Point - is a major internet traffic hub mainly serving the Midlands and North of England, and is the only access point outside London, offering access to world networks at a much lower cost than through London.

 Manchester is at the forefront of cloud computing, with companies such as Cisco, Oracle and EMC all located in the city, and IBM is currently developing virtualised environments for cloud computing in their Manchester research laboratory.
 Outsourcery, the UK's leading provider of cloud computing solutions and mobile-centric Unified Communications to SMEs, is headquartered in Manchester.
 Several hosting and colocation providers such as UKFast, Daisy Group and Datacentreplus have invested in new data centres in Manchester to support cloud computing.

 Manchester is also home to a burgeoning community of digital companies, specialising in fields as diverse as SEO (search engine optimisation), web design and online PR.
 The rise of Manchester's digital commerce scene is evidenced by the establishment of its own online hub Manchester Digital, along with websites aimed at bringing together companies and individuals involved in more specific fields, such as SEO.

 Tourism

 Manchester is the second most visited city in England (after London) and the third most visited in the United Kingdom (behind Edinburgh).

 Visit Manchester is the tourist board for the city-region and is a division of Marketing Manchester, which was established in 1996.
 It is the agency charged with promoting the city of Manchester on a national and international stage.
 The organisation aims to develop the Manchester city-region into a leading leisure, learning and business destination for domestic and international visitors, enhance the national and international reputation of the city-region and promote sustainable economic development and growth.

-CEO of Marketing Manchester, Andrew Stokes, announced that he would be stepping down at the end of 2015 to focus on consultancy-based roles in Manchester.